AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 The next two sections are *Logging level* and *Diagnostic info*.
 Concerning the first option, it is not recommended to enable the Extended logging level unless requested by our support team.
 Diagnostic info, locally stored technical information about the device and connections (IP address, ID, ping, etc.), can be sent to us in case of any technical problems.

 The last section of *Advanced settings* is *Low-level settings*.
 We urge you not to enter this section unless you are highly qualified or have been asked to do so by our support team.
 There you will find some options to customize the AdGuard VPN to meet your needs even more.
 Enable TUN interface logging or IPv6 protocol on the VPN interface, choose a proxy server port or Internet protocol version that should be used — but only if you have the necessary knowledge.

-### Support

-At the *Support* section you can leave feedback, report a bug, or export logs and system info for further submission to the helpdesk.

 ## Unlimited version